marekl/code.litomisky.com/_posts/2013-12-30-ubuntu-disable-global-menu.md

 layout: post
-title: Disable the global menu in Ubuntu 13.04 author : Marek Litomisky tags : [Ubuntu, Gobal Menu, disable, customization]
+title: Disable the global menu in Ubuntu 13.04 author : Marek Litomisky tags : [Ubuntu, Gobal Menu, customization]
 ---

 Using the following steps you can disable the global menu.
 There are some issues